David-Gyavi/my-persona-portfolio-project/README.md

 >    - [x] Try to submit the form with an invalid password format and verify that a relevant error message appears
 >    - [x] Try to submit the form with an non existing username, should re-render page with relevant error message/warning
 >    - [x] Try to submit the form with all inputs valid and verify that a success message appears and user is on contact page
->    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/login should have error saying you are already registered and be on contacts page
+>    - [x] Be logged in and go to register page http://my-persona-portfolio-project.herokuapp.com/login should have error saying you are already loggedin and be on contacts page

  3. **My Contact Page**
 >  Go to the Register page: http://my-persona-portfolio-project.herokuapp.com/my_contact